• Skip to main content

 3 Intuitive Eating Tips from Licensed Clinical Mental Health Counselor Tiffany Roe

-1. TASTE: Are you wanting something Sweet?
+1. Taste: Are you wanting something Sweet?
 Salty?
 Savory?
 Spicy?
 Sour?
 Think about which taste sounds best at this moment.

-2. TEMPERATURE: What will make you feel good?
+2. Temperature: What will make you feel good?
 Something warm and inviting?
 Something cold and refreshing?
 Maybe something in the middle, or a little bit of both?

-3. TEXTURE: Do we want something a little bit slimy?
+3. Texture: Do we want something a little bit slimy?
 Mushy?
 Crunchy?
 Buttery?
 Dense?

 LET’S PUT ‘EM ALL TOGETHER!
 Right now, I’m feeling a salty hot slurp (ramen) with a side of cold bubble spice (this is what Tiffany Roe loves to call Dr. Pepper).